Ola Andersson, Jean-Robert Tyran, Erik Wengström and Håkan J. Holm

 Re-coinage implies that old coins are declared invalid and exchanged for new ones at fixed exchange rates and dates.
 Empirical evidence shows that re-coinage could occur as often as twice a year within a currency area in the Middle Ages.
 The exchange fee…

 The introduction of antibiotics as a medical treatment after World War II helped to dramatically increase life expectancy in the industrialized world.
-As a consequence of over-prescription the last decades have however seen a sharp increase in prevalence…
+However, over-prescription of antibiotics during the last few decades has led to a sharp increase in…

 Bo Carlsson, Pontus Braunerhjelm, Maureen McKelvey, Christer Olofsson, Lars Persson and Håkan Ylinenpää